Img 20250614 230525 (1)

 Email: director@heartlandk9s.org

 Jimmy joined the HK9 Team in November of 2022.
 A disabled Veteran, he shares a passion for the HK9 mission.
-Jimmy is married and has two boys, Ethan, 21, who lives in the Joplin area and Ryne, 19, who is currently serving in the United States Marine Corps.
+Jimmy is married and has two boys, Ethan, 22, who lives in the Joplin area and Ryne, 20, who is currently serving in the United States Marine Corps.
 His military service included three tours to Iraq with the 160TH Special Operations Aviation Regiment as well as many TDY missions to South America.
-Jimmy has a service dog and her name is Riley

 Board President